learnk8s/learnk8s.io/src/requests-limits/content.md

 When a Pod is created, the scheduler finds the nodes which can accommodate the Pod.

-_But how does it know how many resources it needs?_
+_But how does it know how much CPU and memory is needed?_

 The app hasn't started yet, and the scheduler can't inspect memory and CPU usage at this point.